Networking simplified

 When we as a client want to initiate a transfer from or to one of the machines out there (a server), we usually do not know its IP addresses but instead we usually know its name.
 The name of the machine to communicate with is typically embedded in the URL that we work with when we use tools like curl or a browser.

-If the client has received more than one address for the host, it will traverse that list of addresses when connecting, and if one address fails it will try to connect to the next one, repeating until either one address works or they have all failed.
+If the client has received more than one address for the host, it traverses that list of addresses when connecting, and if one address fails it tries to connect to the next one, repeating until either one address works or they have all failed.

 When connecting with TCP or QUIC to a remote server, a client selects which port number to do that on.
 A port number is just a dedicated place for a particular service, which allows that same server to listen to other services on other port numbers at the same time.

-Traditionally, what we call a download is when data is transferred from a server to a client; conversely, an upload is when data is transferred from the client to the server.
-The client is "down here"; the server is "up there".
+Traditionally, a download is when data is transferred from a server to a client; conversely, an upload is when data is sent from the client to the server.
+The client is down here; the server is up there.

 When a single transfer is completed, the connection may have served its purpose.
 It can then either be reused for further transfers, or it can be disconnected and closed.